 The dark gray mineral pellets are tourmaline.
-These help to do the softening of the laundry.
-Together, they work to clean your laundry for optimum results. .
-In addition, the physical mechanic of the egg case is another factor that helps to remove dirt from your clothes too, much like a traditional hard bar of soap (or even a stone) would have done.
+These help to soften the laundry.
+Together, the pellets in your Laundry Egg work to clean your laundry for optimum results.
+In addition, the physical mechanics of the egg case are another factor that helps to remove dirt from your clothes too, much like a traditional hard bar of soap (or even a stone) would have done.
 Here’s an interesting article which explains more about the history of laundry.

 Surfactants are molecules that have one end that is attracted to water and one end attracted to air.
 They change the way air and water interact, breaking the surface tension of the water.
 The water’s surface tension is a powerful force at the molecular level.
 The surfactants in the laundry pellets modify that tension, while the Laundry Egg jostles in the water to add air to the equation.
 The result: the surfactants combine with the water to lift away dirt from the fabrics: One end of the surfactant molecule binds to the water molecules, while the other end binds to dirt and grease.
 This is how the ecoegg Mineral Pellets help water to take hold of the dirt and grease, break it up, and wash it away.